sloppylopez/moneypenny-ai-prompt/README.md

     - In IntelliJ IDEA, navigate to `Settings/Preferences > Plugins > ⚙️ > Install plugin from disk...`.
     - Select the JAR file of MoneyPenny AI Prompt and click `OK`.

-> Note: Until the plugin gets published, you can fork the GitHub repository, create a JAR file locally, and manually
-> install it using the second option.
-Remember, you need an environment variable called `OPENAI_API_KEY` in your machine
-> containing your ChatGPT API Key for the plugin to work correctly.
+> You need your ChatGPT API Key named OPENAI_API_KEY for the plugin to work correctly.

 Plugin based on
 the [IntelliJ Platform Plugin Template](https://github.com/sloppylopez/moneypenny-idea-plugin/workflows/Build/badge.svg).

+## Release 1.1.0-SNAPSHOT – Enhancements and Bug Fixes

+We are pleased to announce the release of version 1.1.0-SNAPSHOT, which introduces significant bug fixes and improves the overall performance and stability of the plugin.
+This release solidifies our commitment to providing the best possible experience for our users.

 ## Useful Resources